RBY122/BloodBridgeApp/README.md

 └── LICENSE          # MIT License
 ```

+---

 ## 🚀 Getting Started

 To run BloodBridge locally:

-1. Clone the repository:
+1. **Clone the repository:**

    ```bash
    git clone https://github.com/RBY122/BloodBridgeApp.git
    ```

-2. Open `index.html` in your browser.
+2. **Open** `index.html` **in your browser.**
-3. Configure Firebase in `js/firestore.js` with your project credentials.
+3. **Configure Firebase** in `js/firestore.js` with your project credentials.

+---

 ## 🛠️ Tech Stack

 - **HTML, CSS, JavaScript**
 - **Firebase (Firestore + Hosting)**
 - **Responsive UI/UX Design**
-- **GitHub Pages (for portfolio integration)**
+- **GitHub Pages** (for portfolio integration)

+---

 ## 📚 About the Developer

-Built by [Richard Boakye Yiadom](https://github.com/RBY122), a final-year IT Education student at Akenten Appiah Menka University of Skills training and Entrepreneurial Development(AAMUSTED), with a deep passion for building systems that solve real-world problems.
+Built by [Richard Boakye Yiadom](https://github.com/RBY122), a final-year IT Education student at Akenten Appiah Menka University of Skills Training and Entrepreneurial Development (AAMUSTED), with a deep passion for building systems that solve real-world problems.

-Richard specializes in:
+**Richard specializes in:**

-- **Web development** using ASP.NET Core, Razor Pages, and Firebase
+- Web development using ASP.NET Core, Razor Pages, and Firebase
-- **UI/UX design** with a focus on accessibility and responsive interfaces
+- UI/UX design with a focus on accessibility and responsive interfaces
-- **Data analytics** using Power BI, SQL, and Excel
+- Data analytics using Power BI, SQL, and Excel
-- **STEAM outreach** and computing education for underserved communities
+- STEAM outreach and computing education for underserved communities

 He is the creator of **BloodBridge**, **Scholar**, and **STEAM Robotics Outreach**, all aimed at improving healthcare, education, and collaboration across Africa.
 His work reflects a commitment to security, clarity, and impact—empowering users through thoughtful design and reliable technology.

 Follow his journey and explore more projects on [GitHub](https://github.com/RBY122).

+---

 ## 📄 License